yetangche/HydroSaver/README.md

 Fall 2014
 Prof. Adrian Tillman

-Team:  Bryan Adams,  , Rick Quesenberry, Enrique Saludes
+Team:  Bryan Adams, Rick Quesenberry, Enrique Saludes, Kirk Stratton

 Instructions were to write an app in Python that uses a Weather API.
 Team chose to design a golf course or large campus grass watering system